 What is the Blade Beer Dispenser?

 I’ve even seen some of these in small shops and cafe’s where the need for an expensive keg and lines set up is not required but they are still able to sell quality draught beer to customers.

-We could almost say that this beer tap is The Sub’s big daddy as it uses similar looking torps but on a much larger scale that they have to be called kegs!
-Each Blade keg will hold 8 litres of pure gold which will in turn will deliver you a whopping 14 pints from each keg.
+We could almost say that this beer tap is The Sub’s big daddy as it uses similar-looking torps but on a much larger scale so they get branded as kegs!
+Each Blade keg will hold 8 litres of pure gold.
+In turn, this will deliver you a whopping 14 pints from each keg.

-The Blade will chill the kegs down to 2 degrees and keep the beer cool for as long as it is turned on and will not need any maintenance, real cleaning, you simply pop the keg in and pour to your hearts content.
+The Blade will chill the kegs down to 2 degrees and keep the beer cool for as long as it is turned on.
+It will not need any maintenance or real cleaning, you simply pop the keg in and pour to your heart’s content.

-In terms of beer choice, unsurprisngly most of the kegs available are Heineken owned brands i.e Heineken, Birra Moretti, Tiger etc. All in all, i’ve seen around 12-15 brands on offer which is a decent number but not as many options available as other keg machines.
-Also the kegs aren’t widely available so you would need to order from selected retailers.
+In terms of beer choice, most of the kegs available are Heineken owned brands i.e Heineken, Birra Moretti, Tiger etc. All in all, I’ve seen around 12-15 brands on offer which is a decent number but not as many options available as other keg machines.
+Also, the kegs aren’t widely available so you would need to order from selected retailers.

-You would expect the Blade to take up a lot of space however with vertical loading of the kegs you only need slightly more than 30cm2?to fit the machine in so you can get 8L of beer in a relatively small space which is a great selling point plus like most keg machines the beer stays fresh for 30 days.
+You would expect the Blade to take up a lot of space however with vertical loading of the kegs you only need slightly more than 30cm2 to fit the machine in.
+This means you can get 8L of beer in a relatively small space which is a great selling point.
+Plus like most keg machines, the beer stays fresh for 30 days.